Canada Day 2023: Oakville fireworks, festivities and fun!

 Oakville Transit

-Oakville Transit is providing Holiday Service from 8 a.m. to 8 p.m. on Canada Day, July 1, 2023.
+Oakville Transit is providing Holiday Service from 8 a.m. to 8 p.m. for Canada Day today, July 1, 2023.
 Please check the Oakville Transit website for details.

 Fireworks safety